Will your iPhone or iPad get iOS 11? Here's the full list

 When his parents denied him a Super NES, he got mad.
 When they traded a prize Sega Genesis for a 2400 baud modem, he got even.
 Years of Internet shareware, eBay'd possessions and video game testing jobs after that, he joined Engadget.
 He helped found The Verge, and later served as Gizmodo's reviews editor.
 When he's not madly testing laptops, apps, virtual reality experiences, and whatever new gadget will supposedly change the world, he likes to kick back with some games, a good Nerf blaster, and a bottle of Tejava.

 operating system, is nearly here -- with fancy new features in tow.
-Perhaps you're feeling a little anxious to get it, but will that new software make it to your tablet or phone?, the latest version of
+Perhaps you're feeling a little anxious to get it, but will that new software make it to your tablet or phone?

 In other words, any Apple phone, tablet or media player with an Apple A7 chip or later should be eligible.
 However, it looks like it's the end of the iOS update road for the

 With Google's Android, there's no guarantee your device will ever see a new version of the operating system, but Apple typically updates devices for years after their release.

 Do note that not every single iOS 11 feature will come to every device, though.
 For instance: